 There is an endless amount of good food anywhere you go in the world but Czech is no disappointment in the culinary industry.
 Czech has become quite the melting pot in the last decade and you can see the influence on the cuisine.
-You’d be silly to not try a few absolute local places like Bila Kuzelka or U Zlatého Tygra just make sure to reserve in advance.
+You’d be silly to not try a few absolute favorite local places like Bila Kuzelka or U Zlatého Tygra.
+Just make sure to reserve in advance.

 Here is a simple list of some incredible food places in and around Prague:

 - The Tavern

 - Cafe Letka

 - U Bulínů

 If you’re interested in moving to Prague and have any questions whatsoever, feel free to reach out to us and we will do our best to help you out any way we can!
 Living in Prague is an absolute treat and we’d love to share anything we possibly can to help make the move easier for you! 🙂